Halls of residence at the University of Bristol: The Hawthorns

 A former hotel, the residence has space for just over 100 students, and is situated within the university campus.
 The student rooms are on the upper floors, with the ground floor offering conference facilities, a refectory, and offices.
 There is a big variation in room size, with half having en-suite facilities, and 4 rooms being doubles.
 Located adjacent to a busy bus stop used by the Wessex 16 university bus, the Hawthorns is situated such that the university sports centre and most departments are a 1-minute walk.

 Hillside/Woodside

 Hillside/Woodside consists of two houses interlinked, and located near Leigh Woods.
 It has room for 29 students, with 4 double rooms.
 The residence is located close to Ashton Court, home of the Bristol International Balloon Fiesta, and Clifton Suspension Bridge.

 Northwell House

 Located just off the Gloucester Road, Northwell House was built in 1989.
 It is made up of two buildings, and is split up into 22 flats, each of which can hold 4–8 students.
 It has the capacity for 123 students, with 30 double rooms.

 115 Queens Road

 Purpose-built in the 1960s, and refurbished in the summer of 2008, 115 Queen's Road is directly opposite the student's union, and so has quick access to the student bar and university swimming pool.
-It has 41 single rooms, with 9 rooms on each floor.
-Two of the 5 floors are single sex, with the other three mixed.
+It has 43 single rooms, with 7 rooms on the ground floor and 9 rooms on floors 1 through 4.